llm-bible/llm-bible.github.io/_publications/latendresse2024is.markdown

 bibkey: latendresse2024is
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.05128"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'Merging', 'GPT', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'Merging']
 ---
 Software libraries play a critical role in the functionality, efficiency, and maintainability of software systems.
 As developers increasingly rely on Large